 For example: Let’s say you bought a home 15 years ago for $300,000.
 Today that home is worth $600,000, but your property tax bill is based on the $300,000 rate.
 If this measure is passed, you would be able to sell your home for $600,000, move to another county, buy a $600,000 home, and still pay property taxes based on $300,000.
 The person who bought your home for $600k will pay property tax on the $600k.

 The real estate industry is supporting this measure and has raised around $6.7 million for this cause.
 According to several reports, the industry is willing to shell out up to $50 million for this campaign.

 This initiative will help avert the major tax bite for a lot of senior citizens who live in houses that are either too big or far removed from their families.
 Without this bill, folks looking to move closer to their families or children or downsize had to face excessive property tax increases, ranging from of 100% to 300%.

 Proponents of this measure require a minimum of 585,407 signatures in order to be eligible for the ballot.
 According to experts, they are poised to reach almost one million signatures.

-Tax portability initiative of Proposition 13 can also benefit older folks in many counties which are prone to natural disasters, whether it is the mudslides in the Santa Barbara region or wine country wildfires in Napa or Sonoma, by relieving them of a significant relocation penalty in case they decided to move away from the disaster-torn county.
-The tax portability measure can also be availed by “severely disabled people”.
+Tax portability initiative of Proposition 13 can also benefit older folks in many counties which are prone to natural disasters, whether it is the mudslides in the Santa Barbara region or wine country wildfires in Napa or Sonoma, by relieving them of a significant relocation penalty if they decide to move away from the disaster-torn county.
+The tax portability measure can also be availed by “severely disabled people.”

-For the time being, a few groups that represent local governments have articulated their reservations regarding such initiatives as they are of the view that tax incentives on property tax can reduce property tax revenues for the government that will otherwise be generated from the sale of homes.
+For the time being, a few groups that represent local governments have articulated their reservations regarding such initiatives, as they are of the view that incentives on property tax can reduce property tax revenues for the government that would otherwise be generated from the sale of homes.